Scalingo/documentation/_posts/databases/postgresql/timescaledb/2000-01-01-downsampling.md

-    -- copy downsampled chunk data into temp table EXECUTE format($sql$ CREATE UNLOGGED TABLE %I AS -- you can configure here the time range to aggregate datas and how you do it.
+    -- copy downsampled chunk data into temp table EXECUTE format($sql$ CREATE UNLOGGED TABLE %I AS -- you can configure here the time range to aggregate data and how you do it.
 Here we used `avg` function on 1 hour SELECT time_bucket('1h', time), location, avg(temperature) as avg_temperature, avg(humidity) as avg_humidity FROM %s GROUP BY 1, 2;
     $sql$, tmp_name, chunk);